assareh/azure-hcs-vmss-demo/README.md

 3. terraform-vnet-with-peering
 4. terraform-azure-vmss

-need to automate fetching the gossip encryption key
+would be nice to get SSH key onto the bastion host or use Boundary